evansbry000/SmartPlugApp/README.md

 # Smart Plug System

 A complete IoT system for monitoring and controlling electrical devices using smart plugs.
-This project includes custom firmware for ESP8266/ESP32/Arduino R4 hardware and a Flutter mobile application that communicates through Firebase.
+This project includes custom firmware for Arduino R4 WiFi hardware and a Flutter mobile application that communicates through Firebase.

 ## Project Components